 Try One Thing…Valentine’s Day Themed Activity

 I have a philosophy of, “Try One Thing”.
 Over the years I have seen people get overwhelmed by so many ideas and as an academic coach I emphasize to try one thing.
 I have seen veteran teachers and new teachers adopt this philosophy.
 Over time, all of those “one things” add up.
 They collect so many new strategies in their tool box and their lesson engage their students.
 So my hope is that you try one thing.
 Try one of the free ideas, DIY your own take on an idea presented here, or check out the paid resources to save some time.
 You can check out our Valentine’s Day Math activities here and see if they work for you and your class.
+Thanks so much for reading!
 Until next time!

 Join the Maze of the Month Club